 Sheepscot Valley Health Center, at 47 Main St. in Coopers Mills (Whitefield), will hold a series of flu clinics for current patients throughout October and into early November while supplies last.

 Join Rising Tide Community Market in shifting the tide.
 Rising Tide is excited to continue its new reusable container incentive program.
 When one brings in one’s own containers and bags for produce and bulk items one will receive 25 cents back per “package.”
 It’s simple.
 Bring a container from home (or purchase it at the co-op and reuse it), weigh it for a “tare,” and then fill it with bulk/produce products.
 Since Rising Tide started this program in September, more than 1,000 reused containers have been used for more than $350 in discounts.

-Central Lincoln County YMCA announces the launch of its 2017 annual fund drive with the theme “Our Y is more than a gym.
+The Central Lincoln County YMCA in Damariscotta announced the launch of its 2017 Annual Fund drive in early July.
+This year’s theme is “Our Y is more than a gym.
 It’s a cause.”
-Funds raised through the annual drive will provide an extraordinary opportunity to ensure a brighter future for the children, families and seniors in our region.
+Funds raised through the annual drive provide an extraordinary opportunity to ensure a brighter future for the children, families, and seniors in the region.

 The Ecumenical Food Pantry in Newcastle will once again be packing and distributing Thanksgiving food baskets to families in 10 surrounding towns.
 Residents in the towns of Alna, Bremen, Bristol, Damariscotta, Dresden, Newcastle, Nobleboro, South Bristol, Waldoboro, and Whitefield who would like to receive a basket should apply at their town offices no later than Tuesday, Nov.
 7. Baskets will be distributed through the town offices on Tuesday, Nov.
 21.